Betterment/authorized_persona/README.md

 control logic is required, you will develop simpler, better-fit solutions within your application.

-Which lead us to the following conclusions:
+Which led us to the following conclusions:

 * Applications should be built for a single persona each.
 * In Rails applications, authorization should be granted and enforced